How can I get Federal Work Study (FWS) funds?

 How many hours can I work?

 Work hours are arranged between you and your supervisor.
 Usually it takes 10 - 20 hours a week to earn your award amount for the term.
 YOU MAY NOT WORK OVER YOUR TERM AWARD AMOUNT, WHICH IS YOUR FWS EARNINGS LIMIT.
-If you work beyond the approved 20 hours per week or 40 hour per pay period, FWS will not pay the extra hours.
+If you work beyond the approved 20 hours per week or 40 hour per pay period, FWS will not pay for these extra hours.
 Work hours CANNOT interfere with your scheduled class times.
 You will be required to submit your class schedule to your supervisor.

 How will I be paid and what are the FWS wages?

 Direct deposit is the preferred method for paying wages.
-If you have not already set up direct deposit with the Cashier’s office, your supervisor or UNF Human Resources will show you how to set up the direct deposit of your paycheck.
+If you have not already set up direct deposit with the Office of Student Financial Services, your supervisor or UNF Human Resources will show you how to set up the direct deposit of your paycheck.
 Your supervisor will show you how to submit your biweekly work hours in the UNF timesheet system in your myWings.
 You will receive a biweekly paycheck electronic funds transfer (EFT) directly into your checking account.
-The salary range for FWS positions is $8.46-$11/hr based on your grade level and experience required for the position.
+The salary range for FWS positions is $8.56-$11/hr based on your grade level and experience required for the position.
 You and your supervisor should agree on an hourly rate depending on your skill level and job responsibilities.
 Higher rates will be considered for jobs requiring advanced degrees and/or skills.
 Remember, you will only be able to earn up to your FWS award for the term, regardless of your hourly rate.
 The wage for off-campus FWS positions is $11.00/hr.

 How much will I earn on each paycheck?

 When is the first and last day I can work this term?